p16i/mining-irs990-data/README.md

 Given this reasoning, the system has components as shown in the figure below.
 ![](http://i.imgur.com/Sm6bzOd.png)

 1. A python script `submit-job.py` is created to build batches of documents.
-It hands each batch to a λ invocation and stop for sometimes after `k` batches to prevent exceeding concurrency limit of λ-service, [more info](http://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html).
+It hands each batch to a λ invocation and stop for sometimes after some batches to prevent exceeding concurrency limit of λ-service, [more info](http://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html).

     ```
     $ python submit-job.py index_2013.csv